Skip to Main Content

 Your portfolio will be made up of ETFs that align with your overall investing goals and risk tolerance.

-The perk of the family plan is that it allows you to set up custodial plans for your children.
+The main perk of the Premium plan is that it allows you to set up custodial plans for your children.
 This feature is largely unavailable at other brand-name robo-advisors.
 So if this feature matters to you, it’s a solid reason to go with Acorns, helping your kids invest or investing for their benefit.

 Simple plans to get you investing